Skip To Content

 7 Understand estate tax and the role of life insurance in planning for eventual estate tax payments

 Athletes and entertainers who've achieved great wealth often want to ensure the next generation of their family will benefit from this wealth.
-Understanding how estate taxes work and planning for those tax burdens that can come with gifting is key to any robust tax planning process.
-In particular, these individuals may have created intellectual property, such as a singer who owns copyright on their song catalog.
-If, in their estate plan, they bequeath those songs to a relative, that relative may owe considerable taxes, which they may be unable to pay.
+Understanding how gift and estate taxes work and planning for those tax considerations is key to any robust tax planning process.
+In particular, these individuals may have created valuable intellectual property, such as a singer who owns copyright on their song catalog.
+If, in their estate plan, they bequeath those songs to a relative the estate may not have the cash needed to pay the estate tax and the estate may be forced to sell.
 Or, that relative can have those copyrights stripped from them down the road under Federal Copyright laws.
 "This is where a strategic life insurance policy can be a viable solution.
 Life insurance benefits are paid out in cash.
 It provides the beneficiaries of the deceased person with liquidity to pay estate tax bills," offers Friedman.

 Athletes, entertainers and other high-net-worth non-traditional earners need to have a basic understanding of their tax responsibilities.
 Their support team, including managers, tax attorneys and financial advisors, should help them get organized, track expenses and potential deductions, give back to their communities and plan for future generations.